MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

 > [!NOTE]
 > - The target environment will be listed in the **Select environment to overwrite** drop-down.
 If you do not see an environment, that means you cannot overwrite it.
 For example, you cannot overwrite production environments so you won't see any environments of type production.
 > - You can only copy to an environment in the same tenant and region.
-> - Components that have not been added to a solution (including canvas apps, flows, custom connectors, and connections) may not be part of the copy.
+> - Components that have not been added to a solution (including canvas apps, flows, custom connectors, and connections) might not be part of the copy.
 You should validate your apps post copy.
-> - You cannot copy from or to a default environment.
+> - You cannot copy from or to a default type environment.

 ## Copy over everything
  An **Everything** copy includes all application data, users, and customizations, and schemas from the source environment and is suitable for: